Statement of Administrative Practices for the Special Import Measures Act

 If a decision is made by the CBSA that the undertaking will not be renewed, it expires immediately and all action under SIMA ceases.
 An undertaking may also be allowed to lapse before the expiry of the five year period if the President or the Tribunal, as appropriate, considers that anti-dumping or countervailing measures are no longer required.

 On the other hand, the undertaking may be renewed for a further period of not more than five years.
 The renewal may be for a period of less than five years if the circumstances of the case warrant it.
 At the end of this period, a new review would be conducted.

 Following the making of a preliminary determination and except where the investigation is suspended due to the acceptance of an undertaking, the legislation requires that the CBSA, within a further 90 days, make a final decision regarding the dumping or subsidizing.

-The purpose of the final investigation is to calculate precise normal values or amounts of subsidy for use in the President's final determination or, alternatively, the termination of the investigation.
+The purpose of the final investigation is to calculate precise normal values or amounts of subsidy for use in the President's final decisions.
 Where sufficient data has been collected and verified as required, normal values and export prices or the amounts of subsidy are calculated on the basis of this data.
-Where sufficient information is not available, recourse is made to a Ministerial Specification as discussed in Part XIV.
+Where sufficient information is not available, recourse is made to a Ministerial Specification as discussed in Part 16.

 Generally, CBSA officers verify respondent’s submissions during the final phase of the investigation.
 The requirement for an on-site visit to verify information submitted is at the option of the CBSA and a decision not to conduct a verification exercise does not in any way preclude using the data submitted.
 In investigations where it is impossible to visit all exporters, the larger exporters are normally visited to verify their submissions.
 The verified data can be used to check unverified data or as a substitute in the absence of information.